Gerold Otten

 Gerold Joachim Otten (born 7 December 1955) is a retired German Air Force Oberst (Colonel) and politician (AfD).
-Since 24 October 2017 he has served as member of the Bundestag.
+Since 24 October 2017, he has served as member of the Bundestag.

-On 9 April 2019, the AfD-group in the Bundestag nominated Otten for the position of Vice President of the Bundestag.
+On 9 April 2019, in the post 2021 term, and again on 25 March 2025, the AfD faction in the Bundestag nominated Otten for the position of Vice President of the Bundestag.
+As every AfD candidate since 2017, he was rejected.

-Early life
+Biography

-Otten grew up in a hamlet near Bremen, his father was a social democratic mayor of Lübberstedt for 25 years.
+Birn 7 December 1955, Otten grew up in a hamlet near Bremen, his father was a social democratic mayor of Lübberstedt for 25 years.

-In July 1975 he joined the Bundeswehr and was trained as a weapon system officer (WSO) for the Phantom and Tornado aircraft.
-The last three years of his "Bo41" career ("professional officer with the special age limit of 41 years") spent Otten in the multinational training center Tri-National Tornado Training based on RAF Cottesmore for German, British and Italian crews on Tornado, According to what he left in March 1997 in the rank of a major from the Bundeswehr.
+In July 1975, he joined the Bundeswehr Luftwaffe and was trained as a Weapon systems officer (WSO) for the F-4 Phantom and Panavia Tornado aircraft.
+The last three years of his "BO 41" career ("professional officer with the special age limit of 41 years") spent Otten in the multinational training center Tri-National Tornado Training based on RAF Cottesmore for German, British and Italian crews on Tornado.
+According to that he left in March 1997 in the rank of a major from the Bundeswehr.

 Subsequently, Otten worked for the aerospace group DASA and was most recently active as a Eurofighter Sales Director in its successor company Airbus Defense and Space.
 He was a colonel of the reserve at the Air Force Officer School in Fürstenfeldbruck.

 Otten lives in Putzbrunn, is divorced and has an adult son.